Deferred Action for Childhood Arrivals (DACA)

 1) I currently have DACA and it will expire in the next 6 months.
 Can I renew my DACA?

 Yes.
 The government has resumed DACA renewals – at least for now.
 You can apply if your DACA is expiring within the next 6 months (180 days) and if you are in the same legal position as you were when you filed your original DACA application.
 However, if you have been arrested, charged with a crime, convicted of a crime, or accused of violating immigration laws in some way, you should consult with an attorney before filing your renewal application.
-USCIS will generally reject requests received more than 150 days before the current grant of DACA expires.
-You should file your request between 150 and 120 days before your current grant of DACA expires.
+USCIS strongly recommends that you file your renewal application between 150 and 120 days before the current grant of DACA expires.

 4) Can I apply for advance parole?

-Currently, USCIS is only granting advanced parole requests from DACA recipients in very rare instances for exceptional circumstances, such as:
+Currently, USCIS is only granting advanced parole requests from DACA recipients for exceptional circumstances, such as:

 Even if a requestor establishes that their situation meets one of the examples above, USCIS may still deny the request for advance parole in discretion under the totality of the circumstances.

 Moreover, even if you have advance parole, you will be inspected at the border when you return, and there is always a possibility that you could be denied entry.
-Therefore, even if a DACA recipient has advance parole on the basis of their DACA status, they should not travel outside the United States.
+Therefore, even if a DACA recipient has advance parole on the basis of their DACA status, they should not travel outside the United States without consulting a qualified immigration attorney.
 Also, DACA recipients should not travel outside the contiguous 48 states of the United States due to the presence of Customs and Border Patrol at airports.
-While all U.S. territories, Alaska, and Hawaii are indisputably part of the United States, ICE has begun to police them as though they were foreign jurisdictions and you may be detained or denied entry.
+While Alaska and Hawaii are indisputably part of the United States, CBP has begun to police them as though they were foreign jurisdictions and you may be detained or denied entry.
+Additionally, CBP treats travel from a U.S. territory to the United States as foreign travel, and if you do not have a valid passport and visa, or other entry document to the United States, you could be denied entry.
 Therefore, if you are a DACA recipient, you should not travel to or from a U.S. territory, Alaska, or Hawaii.

 5) I want to renew, but I’m afraid about what will happen in the future.
-What if the Trump administration is successful in overturning the judge’s ruling?
+What if the DACA program is terminated for good?

 6) I want to apply and I am otherwise eligible I but have a criminal history that might affect my claim.
 Should I apply?